Mixing induced by Faraday surface waves: Details on the experimental and numerical realizations

 Another relevant quantity is the background potential energy (\(\BPE\)), defined as the minimum potential energy attainable through adiabatic motions~\citep{Winters_1995, Sutherland_2010}.
 This is equivalent to rearranging fluid parcels into a statically stable system with the same density distribution~\citep{Tseng2001}.
 The change in \(\BPE\) between time \(t_0\) and time \(t\)---the energy lost to irreversible mixing---is:

 This term is also proportional to the Atwood number, the change in stratification depth, and the initial volume in layer 2.
-Equation \eqref{eqn:C:5} illustrates how less energy is required to displace a shallow interface than a deep one.
+Equation \eqref{eqn:A.7} shows that a shallow interface requires less energy to displace, since $\Delta\BPE\propto h_\init$.
+At the deep end of the range studied, $\Delta\BPE$ is small for a different reason: the interface is effectively shielded from the surface-injected turbulence, so little mixing occurs ($\Delta h_\mixed\to0$) regardless of the energy nominally required (\S\ref{section:surface:asymptotic}).